captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 live my life.
 ---
-And…
+And
+And
 ---
-And…
----
+template: overlap
+## LISSETTE:
-How I want.
+How I am going to die
----
-To die and.
----
-And I.
----

 ## PETER:
 Who says you are going to die?
 ---
 ## LISSETTE:
-I mean I am definitely.
+I mean I am definitely going to die
----
-Going to die
----
-it’s just.
 ---
 ## PETER:
 But what about Stephen Hawking?